EMMA-max-bit/PALMORIA-HR-ANALYSIS-DSA-CAPSTONE-PROJECT-/README.md

 ## Acknowledgement
 I would like to express my sincere gratitude to God Almighty for His grace and strength that enabled me to successfully complete this programme.
-Special thanks go to my tutors and erudite data analytics wizards, Mr Temidayo TeeDee AYENI, Mr Femi Ayodele,and Mr Mushin whose tireless support and dedication contributed immensely to this achievement.
+Special thanks goes to my tutors and erudite data analytics wizards, Mr Temidayo TeeDee AYENI, Mr Femi Ayodele,and Mr Mushin whose tireless support and mentorship contributed immensely to this achievement.
 My appreciation also goes to the entire staff of Digital Skillup Africa (DSA).
 I also owned my appreciation to Squad 2 Captain of Data Analytics Mr. Ayooluwa Arinde and my students’ colleagues for their prayers and encouragement.
 Finally, I extend my heartfelt appreciation to the CEO and the entire team at TeamO Digital Solutions for their unwavering support in ensuring I completed this programme.

 ### 1.0 Executive Summary